Slideshow image

 The book of 2 Samuel moves us through the reign of David as king of Israel – and the life of David as a man.

-There is a period during which David’s authority is consolidated over all the tribes of Israel.
-Then he battles against Israel’s oppressors and enemies.
+David’s authority is consolidated over all the tribes of Israel for a period, and then he battles against Israel’s oppressors and enemies.

-In 2 Samuel 5:6-15, David conquers the city of Jerusalem whose Jebusite inhabitants had resisted conquest for centuries.
+In 2 Samuel 5:6-15, David conquers the city of Jerusalem, whose Jebusite inhabitants had resisted conquest for centuries.
 He makes it his capital.
-Things are good.
+Things are going well.

 2 Samuel 7 is a significant chapter regarding David’s dynasty.
 It is here that the LORD declares a covenant with David: